 - Fitness First – York: £38 a month

 - Xercise4Less – Nottingham: £9.99 a month

-Though whether it’s an elegant hotel resort gym, or a rough and ready budget club, gym members are less focussed on the money, and more set on the results.
+Though whether it’s an elegant hotel resort gym or a rough and ready budget club, gym members are less focussed on the money, and more set on the results.
 And they’re willing to pay to get them!

 Over the past few years, a number of new fitness initiatives have sprung up, offering fresh new ways to get your fitness kicks.
 And Brits in their thousands are more than happy to pay for a go…

-The indoor cycling craze, SoulCycle costs £24 for a 45 minute workout.
+The indoor cycling craze, SoulCycle costs £24 for a 45-minute workout.
 Loved by fitness fans in their masses, they also sell a range of fitness clothing, including tank tops from £36 and sweatpants from £54.
 SoulCycle groupies have been known to purchase entire outfits to truly show their loyalty to the craze.

 Strength and conditioning programme, CrossFit is a group workout session led by a coach.
-Whilst the cost of being CrossFitter is higher than a membership at many budget gyms, fans are happy to pay upwards of £75 a month in Manchester and £220 for an unlimited monthly pass in central London.
-CrossFit are deemed to be much more than a workout.
+Whilst the cost of being CrossFitter is higher than membership at many budget gyms, fans are happy to pay upwards of £75 a month in Manchester and £220 for an unlimited monthly pass in central London.
+CrossFit is deemed to be much more than a workout.
 They create a sense of community, instilling motivation, shared goals and new friendships.
 It’s a social club that gets you fit!

 Personal Training has also been on the rise for the past few years, with no signs of slowing down.
 The value in working with a personal trainer is way bigger than working out on the gym floor – whether that floor is marble-coated or budget-friendly carpeted.